 This budget neutral trainer fits well, and the materials do not feel cheap.
 The injection-molded EVA midsole keeps the shoe under 10 ounces while delivering a cushioned and supportive ride.

 Also see: The Cohesion TR 12 – a rugged, off-road doppelganger.

 The Type A8 is one level more cushioned than a full-blown racing flat.
 At an MSRP of $100, the A8 is excellent value.
 The lightweight upper fits and feels great, and the resilient midsole provides a fast and cushioned ride.

 Combine the minimal upper and the 4 mm drop midsole, and you have the 5.9-ounce Type A8.
-An absolute must-have if you want a shoe for fast training runs or races from a 5K to a half marathon.
+An absolute must-have if you want a shoe for fast training runs or races.

-The Guide is the mild-support version of the Ride 10.
-It has a firmer ride along with a medial post which makes the inner midsole more supportive.
-The rest of the shoe will feel familiar if you have experience with a Ride 10.
+The Guide is the mild-support version of the Ride ISO.
+It has a firmer ride along with a medial post which makes the inner midsole supportive.
+The rest of the shoe will feel familiar if you have experience with the previous model.

-We also recommend the Guide 10 to anybody who wants a more supportive Ride 10.
-Despite its medial post, the Guide 10’s ride has a balanced quality.
-So it works equally well for runners regardless of their neutral or support shoe preference.
+We also recommend the Guide ISO 2 to anybody who wants a more supportive and firmer avatar of the Ride.
+Despite its medial post, the Guide ISO 2’s ride has a balanced quality.
+Thus, it works equally well for runners regardless of their neutral or support shoe preference.

 One more thing – the Everun Topsole is more effective on the Guide than the Ride ISO.
 Reason being, the Guide has a firm midsole under the Topsole – this allows the Everun layer to compress to its fullest extent.